2021 Kermadec Islands earthquakes: Tectonic setting

 The Kermadec-Tonga subduction zone runs east of the Kermadec Islands and marks the boundary between the Australian and Pacific plates.
-This convergent boundary is where the denser Pacific Plate subducts or dives beneath the less dense Australian Plate.
+This convergent boundary is where the denser Pacific plate subducts or dives beneath the less dense Australian plate.

 Earthquakes

 The main magnitude 8.1 megathrust earthquake occurred at 08:28:31 NZDT on 5 March 2021 (19:28:31 UTC, 4 March) along the subduction zone due to reverse faulting.
 The USGS estimated that the rupture zone was 175 by 75 km in area.
 The main shock was preceded by a magnitude 7.4 foreshock less than two hours prior, at 06:41:25 NZDT (17:41:25 UTC).
-The volcano webcam on the island ceased to function from 08:24 NZDT on 5 March 2021.

 Other events

 About 6 hours before the main quake, at 02:27:36 NZDT on 5 March (13:27:36 UTC, 4 March) a magnitude 7.3 earthquake struck 100 km off East Cape in the North Island.
 This earthquake was felt largely across the country, and woke many people up, but no damage was caused.
 This earthquake was considered an independent event.
-A flooding warning was issued due to this quake, which was rescinded before the other quakes hit.
+A tsunami flooding warning was issued due to this quake, which was rescinded before the other quakes hit.

-On July 29, 2021, nearly 5 months after the Kermadec Islands mainshock, an 8.2 magnitude earthquake struck the Alaska Peninsula, and another 8.1 magnitude earthquake struck the Sub-Antarctic British territory of the South Sandwich Islands on August 12 of that year.
+On 28 July 2021, nearly 5 months after the Kermadec Islands mainshock, an 8.2 magnitude earthquake struck the Alaska Peninsula, and another 8.1 magnitude earthquake struck the Sub-Antarctic British territory of the South Sandwich Islands on 12 August of that year.
 This is unusual since earthquakes of magnitude 8 or higher occur only about once every year on average.
 There is no evidence of a causal relationship between the three events.
 2021 has had the most 8.0+ earthquakes in a single year since 2007.

 Aftershocks

-As of January 27 2023, there have been at least 2,847 aftershocks above 4.0 magnitude. and 13 of them above magnitude 6.
-On March 2 2022, nearly a year after the mainshock, a magnitude 6.6 earthquake struck at a depth of 37 km, very close to Raoul Island.
-It is currently the largest earthquake of the aftershock sequence.
+As of 27 January 2023, there have been at least 2,847 aftershocks above 4.0 magnitude, and 13 of them above magnitude 6.
+A magnitude 7.1 earthquake struck close to Raoul Island on 24 April 2023, over two years after the mainshock.
+It is currently the largest aftershock of the sequence.

 Impact

 According to GeoNet, the mainshock caused more than 300 landslides on steep forest cliffs and rugged coastal cliffs on Raoul Island.
-The largest slide was at Pills Beach, where about 400 meters of coastal cliffs collapsed, leaving a column of sediment in the ocean.
+The largest slide was at Pills Beach, where about 400 metres of coastal cliffs collapsed, leaving a column of sediment in the ocean.

 A few buildings were damaged in Raoul Island.
-However there were no casualties as the island was uninhabited at the time due to the COVID-19 pandemic.
+However, there were no casualties as the island was uninhabited at the time due to the COVID-19 pandemic.